pooriagg/pooriagg/README.md

   <!--   <p>
         <strong>
-          In The Ethereum We Believe
+          In The Solana We Believe
         </strong>
     </p> -->
   </div>